dh-notes/pandoc-workflow/pandoctut.md

 If you are not familiar with command line tools, imagine reading the above command as saying something like: "Pandoc, create an MS Word file out of my Markdown file."
 The `-o` part is a "flag," which in this case says something like "instead of me explicitly telling you the source and the target file formats, just guess by looking at the file extension."
 Many options are available through such flags in Pandoc.
 You can see the complete list on Pandoc's website^[<http://johnmacfarlane.net/pandoc/README.html>] or by typing `$ man pandoc` in the terminal.

 The structure of this command works the same way in producing a PDF from your Markdown file.
-This time, try `pandoc -o project.pdf project.md`, and you will have a beautifully formatted PDF of the document now saved in your project directory.
+This time, try `$ pandoc -o project.pdf project.md`, and you will have a beautifully formatted PDF of the document now saved in your project directory.

 More advanced users who have LaTeX installed may want to experiment by converting Markdown into .tex or specially formatted .pdf files.
 You can, for example, specify a LaTeX style file (saved to the same directory), and run something like: